opendocsg/slw-judgments-backfill/2018_SGHC_82/report.md

 59     It was submitted on behalf of Abdul that applying the above guidance, Abdul was merely a “courier” for the following reasons:

- (a) Abdul had repacked the diamorphine in order to differentiate what belonged to him and the other persons, and because there was a hole in the packaging of the original wrapping which could have opened him to allegations that the diamorphine had “leaked”. [note: 134] Furthermore, as stated by Choo Han Teck J in Public Prosecutor v Tan Kah Ho and another [2017] SGHC 61, an accused who “separated the bundles for delivery” could nevertheless be considered a courier. [note: 135]
+ (a) Abdul had repacked the diamorphine in order to differentiate what belonged to him and the other persons, and because there was a hole in the packaging of the original wrapping which could have opened him to allegations that the diamorphine had “leaked”. [note: 134] Furthermore, as stated by Choo Han Teck J in Public Prosecutor v Tan Kah Ho and another <span class="citation">[2017] SGHC 61</span>, an accused who “separated the bundles for delivery” could nevertheless be considered a courier. [note: 135]

  (b) Abdul’s delivery was a “one-off ad hoc duty”, given that the evidence did not show any lengthy exchanges between Kumar and him. [note: 136]